 Stowe House is an 18th-century country house in Buckinghamshire, England.
 In 1999 Purcell was commissioned to embark on an ambitious phased programme of repair and restoration.

-Through three phases of external repairs, we transformed the building to ensure its longevity, increase the number of visitors and improve accessibility throughout.
+Through several phases of external and internal repairs, we transformed the building to ensure its longevity, increase the number of visitors and improve accessibility throughout.

 For the first phase of the project, we were commissioned to repair the north front of the house, remove the car park from the forecourt and improve visitor’s approach to the building.